Education Overview

 Education & Outreach

-Our goal is to prepare future physicians and health care professionals to adequately manage both chronic pain and substance use disorder.
+Our goal is to prepare future physicians and health care professionals to adequately manage chronic pain and substance use disorder.

-• started a new Addiction Fellowship with regular seminars and training in the College of Medicine – Tucson’s Departments of Psychiatry and Family and Community Medicine;
+• Started a new Addiction Fellowship with regular seminars and training in the College of Medicine – Tucson’s Departments of Psychiatry and Family and Community Medicine.

-• committed to a mission of certifying all medical students in pain and substance-opioid use disorder.
+• Committed to a mission of certifying all medical students in pain and substance-opioid use disorder.

 Project FUTRE